Looking For Ways to Beat the Heat? Energy Efficiency Solutions Help Constellation Customers Manage Operating Costs

 "There's considerable value in managing both the price of power and the amount of power consumed," said Stewart.
 "A comprehensive energy strategy that includes an energy efficiency program can lead to long-term savings with little or no upfront spending, and in this economy, that's a critical factor for customers.

-"An added benefit is that energy efficiency upgrades can help commercial and public sector users achieve sustainability goals and, in some cases, address critical state and federal compliance objectives," said Stewart, whose recent blog post describes an innovative program adopted by the Chicago Bears football team.
+"An added benefit is that energy efficiency upgrades can help commercial and public sector users achieve sustainability goals and, in some cases, address critical state and federal compliance objectives," Stewart said.

 A third energy savings approach for public sector customers is energy performance contracting, which enables public entities to fund energy conservation measures based on the amount of utility savings they provide.
 Under these programs, a qualified energy services company audits a customer's energy usage, identifies potential savings and guarantees those savings through a long-term agreement.